codefori/vscode-ibmi/docs/README.md

 In the example above we are editing 'Create Bound RPG Program (CRTBNDRPG)'.
 We can change any of the properties.

 - '**Command to run**' is the command that will be executed.
 Notice it has portions of text that start with an `&` (ampersand) - such text is a "variable" that will be substituted when the action is run.
 Commands can have different variables based on what 'Type' (member, streamfile, object) is specified.
-Note that in addition to the supplied variables, you can create your own variables.
+In addition to the supplied variables, you can create your own variables.
 See "Custom Variables", below.
 - '**Extensions**' defines the list of extensions that can use this Action.
 For `CRTBNDRPG`, that usually means only `RPGLE` and `RPG`, so we would enter: `RPGLE, RPG`.
 - '**Types**' determines which type of object can run this action.
 For example, if your Action only applies to source members, then choose 'Member' from the dropdown.
 - '**Environment**' determine where the command should be run.
 In this case, `CRTBNDRPG` needs to run in the ILE environment since it's an ILE command.
 You also have the option to run commands through PASE or QShell.